 Renovating your home is an exciting time.
 It’s easy to get carried away in the thrill of the project without thinking about the environmental consequences.
 In fact, over 30% of all landfill waste comes from DIY and construction projects.
 That’s a phenomenal amount.

-It’s sad to think that much of that waste could probably have been re-used or recycled to avoid it ending up in landfill.
+It’s sad to think that much of that waste could probably have been re-used or recycled to avoid it ending up in the landfill.
 If you’re planning a construction project, do your bit for the planet by disposing of your waste in an environmentally friendly way.

 Even if you’re already part-way through your project, it’s never too late to start thinking about how to reduce the impact of your home improvements.